swbenson11/micro-front-ends/README.txt

 Container will have a value, isSignedIn.
 It will pass a call back, onAuthChange, to the Auth App.
 Auth App is responsible for signing in.
 Additionally, Container will pass down isSignedIn into the other apps

+# Wrap up
+- Your requirements drive your architecture.
+Decided what is important for you app, and let that drive your architecture decisions

+- Always ask yourself "if I have to change this in the future, will I have to change another app?".
+EG. Routing library.
+Wire things together with a simple and generic interface, so we can change things up in the future.

+- Everyone will eventually forget React.
+Don't relay on React to shepard info between your apps, as that kills one of the benefits  of MFEs.

+- Don't forget to scope your CSS.
+Don't let your different projects mess with other frameworks css.

+- MFE's might cause issues in prod that you don't see in dev, like CSS issues